jovyntls/fyp-artefact/README.md

     1. Start a Docker container with a volume: `docker run -ti -v /<REPLACE_THIS_WITH_YOUR_PATH>/source-code/version_cmp/docker_bin_2:/diff_test_tex_engines/docker_bin_2 --name run2020 tex2020`
     1. Run compilation (you should now be in the Docker container): `python3 run_compile_only.py -ver 2020`.
     1. Exit the Docker container: `exit`
-1. After compiling with TL2020, TL2021, TL2022 and TL2023, run analysis on the comparison methods:
+1. Repeat the above steps to compile with TL2020, TL2021, TL2022 and TL2023.
+1. Run analysis on the comparison methods:
     1. `python3 run_text_based_comparison.py`
     1. `python3 run_img_comparison.py`